Genome-Function-Initiative-Oxford/scATAC-Pseudobulk-Pipeline/README.md

 # scATAC Pseudobulk Pipeline
 ## About
-This Snakemake workflow is designed to split one or more scATAC-seq BAM files into pseudobulk replicates, each containing n cells.
+This Snakemake workflow is designed to split one or more scATAC-seq BAM files into pseudobulk replicates, either of equal cell number by sub-sampling to $n$ cell barcodes, or using a supplied set of cell barcodes.

 ## Pipeline Steps
-1. For each BAM file, count the number of unique occurences of each cell barcode
-2. Assign cell barcodes a label corresponding to a pseudobulk replicate to create
+1. If no cell barcodes given, then count the number of unique occurences of each cell barcode per BAM file and assign cell barcodes a label corresponding to a pseudobulk replicate to create
-3. Split the BAM file into pseudobulk BAM files using [Sinto](https://timoast.github.io/sinto/) to separate the cell barcodes
+2. Split the BAM file into pseudobulk BAM files using [Sinto](https://timoast.github.io/sinto/) to separate the cell barcodes
-4. Generate indexes for the pseudobulk BAM files
+3. Generate indexes for the pseudobulk BAM files
-5. Generate bigWigs for the pseudobulks
+4. Generate bigWigs for the pseudobulks
-6. Call peaks for the pseudobulks
+5. Call peaks for the pseudobulks
-7. Create a metadata file summarising the number of pseudobulks created from each input BAM file
+6. Create a metadata file summarising the number of pseudobulks created from each input BAM file

 ## Running the Pipeline
 1. Set up the pseudobulk conda enviroment using [workflow/envs/pseudobulk_env.yaml](https://github.com/Genome-Function-Initiative-Oxford/scATAC_Pseudobulk_Pipeline/blob/main/workflow/envs/pseudobulk_env.yaml)